 In addition to unlimited checked bags, ADO also offers unlimited carry-ons.

-There are decently sized overhead bins on all buses, and I’ve never seen an issue with there not being enough space.
+There are decently sized overhead bins on all buses, and I’ve never seen an issue with insufficient space.

 Since I travel with a large and well-packed (read: bursting at the seams) day backpack, I’ve been encouraged by the luggage staff to store my backpack under the bus.
 But since it has my valuables, I insist on bringing it on board and holding it on my lap.